bevyengine/bevy-website/content/learn/contribute/reference/triage.md

 5. The work adds features or abstraction of limited value, especially in a way that could easily be recreated outside of the engine.
 6. The work has been sitting in review for so long and accumulated so many conflicts that it needs substantial work to get it in a correct state.
 7. The PR is pointlessly large, and should be broken into multiple smaller PRs for easier review.
+8. The PR is controversial and hasn't seen activity in the last 6 months.

 There are several paths for PRs to be closed: